C0hErYl/YTvid_storage/README.md

 ### 4. Deployment on Render

-Render is used to deploy the app on a cloud platform whichs provides free hosting with containerized deployment and automatic scaling.
+Render is used to deploy the app on a cloud platform, which provides free hosting with containerized deployment and automatic scaling.

+---

-## Issues and Solutions
+## **Issues and Solutions**

 ### Test 1: **Bad Bot - Need Sign In**